 Welcome!

-Welcome to the best on-line information resource for expatriates in Germany: the website of How To Germany magazine.
-How To Germany tells you everything you need to know about living and working in Germany as a foreigner.
-The magazine's feature archives are available on this website, and we update them frequently to keep you current on developments important to a happy and successful stay in Germany.
+Welcome to one of the best on-line information resources for expatriates in Germany.
+How To Germany tells you just about everything you need to know about living and working in Germany as a foreigner.
+Our articles are updated frequently to keep you current on developments important to a happy and successful stay in Germany.
+You can download a digital version of the latest How To Germany magazine here.

 Residing and Working In Germany